ping/newsrack/README.md

 ## Running Your Own Instance

-Enable Pages in your repository settings to deploy from the `GitHub Actions`.
-If you wish to, customise [_recipes.py](_recipes.py) in your fork to customise your own instance.
+Enable Pages in your forked repository settings to deploy from `GitHub Actions`.
+If you wish to, customise [_recipes.py](_recipes.py) or other code in a different branch.
+Remember to set the new branch as default so that the GitHub Actions will build/deploy from the correct branch.

 ### What Can Be Customised